Hall of Fame

 Anyone wishing to nominate an individual or group for the Midland Hall of Fame can do so at any time by completing the nomination form and submitting it to Midland High School, ATTN: Hall of Fame, PO Box 109, Wyoming, IA 52362

-The Hall of Fame committee will be getting together each year in August to look over all nominations received.
-The hall of fame inductions will take place at a scheduled event during the following school year.
+The Hall of Fame committee will be getting together each year in November to look over all nominations received.
+The Hall of Fame inductions will take place at a scheduled event during the following school year.
 If questions contact the Activities Director at the high school 319-259-5340 x 2420.

 PAST RECIPIENTS